 Your Beginners’ Guide to Snowshoe

 If it’s your first time on the slopes, then you’ve come to the right place.
 There’s no better place to learn to ski or ride than Snowshoe Mountain.
 From our lessons to our terrain, it’s a beginners paradise.
-But first things first – you need to book a lesson, find the right gear, know what to expect, and, most importantly, have fun!
+But first things first – you’ll need to outfit yourself with the right gear, know what to expect, book a lesson and rental equipment, and, most importantly, have fun!
 Here’s the beginners’ guide to snowshoe.

 Nothing can ruin a perfectly good ski day like being soggy and cold.
 As they say “there’s no bad weather, just bad clothing.”
 Make sure you’re prepared for all weather situations with these few tips: